 30. 49ers - Brandin Cooks, WR, Oregon State - The 49ers are stacked, but I could see them landing a WR or CB here.
 Cooks has crazy speed and can operate from any WR spot out there.
 He would instantly make the 49ers even scarier to defend.

-31. Broncos - Kyle Fuller, CB, Virginia Tech - The Broncos continue to look poor against the pass, especially when it comes to the play of their secondary.
-Fuller is a solid CB who should be able to step in and immediately contribute.32.
+31. Broncos - C.J.
+Mosley, LB, Alabama - The Broncos get a complete steal here in Mosley.
+While I feel that he is a top-20 prospect, positional needs are greater elsewhere for most of the teams.32.
 Seahawks - Allen Robinson, WR, Penn State - The Seahawks have talent everywhere, but they do need help at WR.
 While Robinson ran a pedestrian 40-yard dash, he plays fast and looked in good at everything else he did in Indy.